Gryflet’s #MeToo

 The #MeToo movement has been short of revolutionary, even becoming Time Magazine’s ‘Person of the Year.’
 Its ripple effect has mobilized previously silenced voices of those suffering abuse by those in positions of power.
 But there is a realm of atrociousness, masquerading as love, that casts another kind of profound silence that many times seems impossible to break: This is the dark cloud of domestic violence – hidden within walls that become psychological prisons – where publicizing the assaults could lead to higher levels of shame and brutality.

 In 1999, I lived across ‘The Vogue,’ a cheaply built, garishly clad high-rise steps from Manhattan’s Korea Town.
-The building had a reputation for being home to many of the upscale ‘room salon women’ that worked the grey area between hostess and prostitute within the thinly veiled ‘businessmen lounges’ on the upper floors of 32nd street…
+The building had a reputation for being home to many of the upscale ‘room salon women’ that worked in the ‘hostess bars’ on the upper floors of 32nd street…

 To and from work, the women would walk in groups, on the surface light-hearted, locked arm in arm as if they were re-living their school days.
 But there was one woman I noticed on several occasions, always alone and aloof behind her dark, designer sunglasses, walking tense and tall.

-Unsure of what action I should take but knowing I should do something, I followed her for a couple blocks feeling like a stalker as I churned over how to possibly report something.
-As I drew closer, I saw welt-like bruises on her arm in what seemed like the imprint of a gripping hand.
-She was wearing a high, black collar in July that only accentuated more raw injuries on the side of her neck and jaw.
-Sensing my proximity she quickened her gait.
-I shouldn’t have reached out and touched her shoulder.
-Maybe there were more hidden bruises there too.
+Unsure of what action I should take but knowing I should do something, I turned toward her to say something and noticed welt-like bruises on her arm in what seemed like the imprint of a gripping hand.
+Her high, black collar in July only accentuated more raw injuries on the side of her neck and jaw.

 Before I had only felt a distant sadness for those that lived at ‘The Vogue,’ but now I began to wonder if there were others trapped within the nightmare of this hideous architecture.
 Through my naive arrogance, I had jotted down the number to a domestic violence hotline ready to hand it to the next victim if I encountered one.